EnricoPiccin02/Cybersecurity-Demo/home.md

 <br/>

 ## Spearphishing
-Once the adversary was able to generate the payload `malicious.docm`, he needs to inject it into the victim's environment.
+Once the adversary generates the `malicious.docm` document, he needs to inject it into the victim's environment.
 I tried to perform a Spoofed Spearphishing Attack using [The Social-Engineer Toolkit (SET)](https://github.com/trustedsec/social-engineer-toolkit) and replicating the `units.it` domain using [hMailServer]( https://www.hmailserver.com), but there were compatibility issues as stated [here](https://github.com/trustedsec/social-engineer-toolkit/issues/810).<br/>
-Therefore I assumed that the adversary was able to obtain **Valid Credentials** for one **Domain Account** of the `units.it` domain, so it was indeed able to send the required Spearphishing Attachment to the victim.
+Therefore I assumed that the adversary managed to acquire **Valid Credentials** for one **Domain Account** of the `units.it` domain (additional Threat Model), so to be able to send the required Spearphishing Attachment to the victim.

 ![Photo of Mountain](images/mountain.jpg)

 <br/>

 ## Initial Access & Execution
-In order to be able to have a **reverse shell** at the victim's side connected to a remote shell client at the adversary's side, the attacker needs to launch a **listener** (prior to the opening of the `malicious.docm` payload).<br/>
+In order to have a **reverse shell** at the victim's side connected to a remote shell client at the adversary's side, the attacker needs to launch a **listener** (prior to the opening of the `malicious.docm` document).<br/>
 To do so, I have created a handler configuration file for `metasploit`, namely `handler.rc`, to instruct it to listen at port `4444` for TCP connections:
 ```
 use exploit/multi/handler